trygveb/SdGraphics/README.md

 This makes it very easy to go through the tip (without music) at your own pace, using a browser in your handheld smartphone.
 If you are a single dancer, you can let SdGraphics rotate all formations in a way that one selected dance always has it nose up.

-Se <a href="https://github.com/trygveb/SdGraphics/wiki">SdGraphics Wiki</a> for more detai
+Se <a href="https://github.com/trygveb/SdGraphics/wiki">SdGraphics Wiki</a> for more detail.